tesselode/ripple/readme.md

 ```
 - `filename` is the path to the sound.
 - `options` is a table containing any of the following properties:
-  - `bpm` - the BPM of the sound (mostly applicable if you're using the sound as music)
+  - `bpm` - the beats per minute of the sound (mostly applicable if you're using the sound as music)
   - `length` - the length of the sound (mostly applicable if you're using the sound as music)
   - `tag` - a table containing a list of tags to tag the sound with